Indian economy to grow at 9.5 per cent this year and 8.5 in 2022: IMF | Business

 - United States

-India's economy, which contracted by 7.3 percent due to the COVID-19 pandemic, is expected to grow by 9.5 percent in 2021 and 8.5 percent in 2022, according to the latest projections released by the International Monetary Fund on Tuesday.
+India's economy, which contracted by 7.3 per cent due to the COVID-19 pandemic, is projected to be the fastest growing economy in the world in 2022, according to latest projections released by the International Monetary Fund on Tuesday which projected it to grow by 9.5 per cent in 2021 and 8.5 per cent in the next year.

 ''The outlook for the low-income developing country group has darkened considerably due to worsening pandemic dynamics.
 The downgrade also reflects more difficult near-term prospects for the advanced economy group, in part due to supply disruptions," she said.

-''This will require high-income countries to fulfill existing vaccine dose donation pledges, coordinate with manufacturers to prioritize deliveries to COVAX in the near-term, and remove trade restrictions on the flow of vaccines and their inputs," she said.
+''This will require high-income countries to fulfill existing vaccine dose donation pledges, coordinate with manufacturers to prioritise deliveries to COVAX in the near-term and remove trade restrictions on the flow of vaccines and their inputs," she said.

 Gopinath said that another urgent global priority is the need to slow the rise in global temperatures and contain the growing adverse effects of climate change.
 This will require more ambitious commitments to reduce greenhouse gas emissions at the upcoming United Nations Climate Change Conference (COP26) in Glasgow.

-''A policy strategy that includes an international carbon price floor adjusted to country circumstances, green public investment and research subsidy push, and compensatory, targeted transfers to households can help advance the energy transition equitably.
-Just as importantly, advanced countries need to deliver on their earlier promises of mobilizing USD 100 billion of annual climate financing for developing countries," Gopinath said.
+''A policy strategy that includes an international carbon price floor adjusted to country circumstances, a green public investment and research subsidy push, and compensatory, targeted transfers to households can help advance the energy transition in an equitable way.
+Just as importantly, advanced countries need to deliver on their earlier promises of mobilising USD 100 billion of annual climate financing for developing countries," Gopinath said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)